Pilot Butte, Saskatchewan: Settlement, early heyday and decline

 European settlement in the area can be traced back to the 1840s, with the Dominion Lands Act of 1872 encouraging homesteaders to come to the area where they could purchase 160 acre of land for $10.
 By 1882, the Canadian Pacific Railway had made its way through the District of Assiniboia; between Pilot Butte and Regina a crew set a company record for the most track laid in a single day.

 With the construction of the railway through the region, the community was established and the area's sand and gravel deposits were extensively utilized.
 In the following years, as settlers began farming in the district, Pilot Butte developed, with the name being chosen in 1883 to mean "lookout point".
 The origin of the name is derived from the flat-topped hill located in the community that served as a lookout for hunting buffalo.
 Speakers of Cree called the hill and the community Otasawâpiwin (ᐅᑕᓴᐚᐱᐏᐣ), meaning "his lookout."
 Early homes in the community were built on the south side of the track using bricks from the local red brick plant, which began production in 1890.
 In 1891, Pilot Butte School District No. 207 was established; the school was located south of the community.

 Because of Pilot Butte's location on the Canadian Pacific Railway mainline, significant settlement took place between 1880 and 1900, and a second brick plant began production in 1900.
 The community's sand and gravel deposits were used during the construction of the railway and for the local brick plants.
-British and German immigration to Pilot Butte was common throughout its early decades, while Ukrainian immigration would begin in 1902.
+British and German immigration to Pilot Butte was common throughout its early decades, while Romanian and Ukrainian immigration would begin in 1902.